 There is clearly a strong market for this kind of mixed-use office and retail project in Vancouver.
 The technology sector is reshaping office layouts, raising demand for innovative office spaces in central locations such as The Post.
 The City of Vancouver’s support and the participation of business leaders such as Amazon and Loblaws reinforces our view that The Post is the perfect development for the Crosstown area and Vancouver overall.

 The two office towers will be set atop the original podium which will preserve the existing heritage structure.
 One tower will be 21 storeys and the other 22 storeys.

 The Canada Post building is made of concrete and steel and is a very solid post-war building.
 It is also hollow, so there is an echo, particularly as work is conducted on the roof.
 This work will be largely completed early in the new year.
 We are doing this work so that we are able to preserve the heritage of the 1950s building.

 Changes and/or closures to city streets and sidewalk access for construction purposes will be clearly identified including, where possible, alternative means of access.
-We update The Post this redevelopment website (thepostnews.ca) regularly with construction and public access updates.
+We update this website regularly with construction and public access updates.
 In addition, the project will periodically mail out construction updates to neighbouring office and residential properties.

 There will be phased openings of the project between fall 2022 and fall 2023.